adrien-matta/nptool/Benchmarks/cats/README.txt

-1. Type the following command line to execute the benchmark: npanalysis -D benchmark_cats.detector -R RunToTreat.txt -C calibration.txt
+1. Type the following command line to execute the benchmark: npanalysis -D benchmark_cats.detector -C calibration.txt -R RunToTreat.txt -O benchmark_cats

-2. To see the results of the analysis, launch root and execute the macro ShowResult.C .x ShowResult.C
+2. To see the results of the analysis and a comparison with a reference, do:

-3. You can compare the results of the benchmark with the reference figure ResultBenchmark.png
+  .x ShowResult.C